 The screen panels slide back and forth along the rod as needed, much like a shower curtain.
 While this type of screen is low cost, there is no rigid barrier like free-standing screens.
-For this reason, you should not rely upon these types of mesh screens to keep children or pets out of the fireplace, or stop a log that rolls free from a fireplace grate.
+For this reason, you should not rely upon these types of mesh screens to keep children or pets out of the fireplace or stop a rolling firelog from escaping from a fireplace grate.
 When ordering, look for screen panels that are 20 to 30% wider than the actual fireplace opening.
 This ensures that the screen has the proper draped look when fully closed.

 Single panel solid screens are similar to single panel screens with doors, but instead, there is only a perimeter frame with a single field of mesh screening.
 The screens are purposely lightweight and easy to move for easy access to the fire.